 I’ve definitely heard this more than you can imagine.
 And I’ve been told time and time again that “everyone’s switching to Google and YouTube now!”

 Sure, I don’t doubt that Google and YouTube ads work.

-In fact, a few students of mine inside Fully Covered that have had some killer results with them.
+In fact, a few students of mine inside Fully Covered are doing facebook ads for insurance agents.
+And they’ve have had some killer results with them.

 But to say that Facebook marketing is dead?

 If that was true, you’d hear it straight from me and Bobby.

 On the contrary, Facebook advertising still makes up around 90% of my overall marketing strategy for my agency.
 Me and my students are still getting better and better results with our Facebook Ads every single year.